mlundine/tensorflow_app/README.md

 Change this to match the number of classes your detector will have.

 fine_tune_checkpoint : "filepath/to/faster_rcnn_inception_v2_coco_2018_01_28"

+If you are using Mask RCNN it would be to the Mask RCNN model you downloaded.

 This filepath should be the full path to the model you downloaded and put in the object detection folder.